mockoon/mockoon.com/content/docs/latest/mockoon-data-files/settings-and-logs.md

 ---

-Depending on your operating system, Mockoon's settings and log files are located in different folders.
+Depending on your operating system, Mockoon's desktop application settings and log files are located in different folders.

 ## Application settings